A Trupanion blog

 Walking Dogs in Rain: Six Essential TipsKelli Rascoe | March 19, 2019

 The first day of spring is right around the corner, literally!
-Naturally, we are ready to embrace the sunshine and warm weather with our furry friends.
-Rather, the start of spring can play a number on us, since across much of North America it actually marks the start of rainy season.
+Naturally, you’re ready to embrace the sunshine and warm weather with your furry friends.
+Rather, the start of spring can play a number on us, since across much of North America it actually marks the start of the rainy season.
 Granted, whether you have a new puppy in your household or a doting senior, walking your dogs in rain is one of the many responsibilities of pet ownership.
-Don’t worry sunny days are coming soon.
+Don’t worry, sunny days are coming soon.
 As we look towards the start of the spring season, we sat down with our Trupanion pet program team to learn more about some necessary equipment and safety tips to utilize while walking dogs in spring showers.